-Subsequently, many activities and festivities of tea were held all over China, and it is the same as today.
+Subsequently, many activities and festivities about tea were held all over China, and it is the same as today.

-2. The three main parts of Chinese tea culture
+2. Three main parts of Chinese tea culture

 1. Tea Ceremony/Cha Dao

-The Tea Ceremony is the core of Chinese tea culture, and it is a tea-based life etiquette and a lifestyle that is self-cultivation with tea.
+Tea Ceremony is the core of Chinese tea culture, and it is a tea-based life etiquette and a lifestyle of self-cultivation.

-It is a very useful ritual of harmony to promote friendship, learn etiquette, appreciate traditional virtues through making tea, enjoying tea, smelling tea and drinking tea, helping to cultivate sentiment and remove distracting thoughts.
+It is a very useful ritual to promote friendship, learn etiquette, appreciate traditional virtues through making tea, enjoying tea, smelling tea and drinking tea, which can help to cultivate sentiment and remove distracting thoughts.

 The Tea Ceremony absorbs the essence of Confucianism and Taoism, providing the esthetic idea of advocating nature, simplicity, and truth.
 The people who love tea are full of love for nature and have a strong desire to return to nature and get close to nature.

 Moreover, under the influence of Taoism, Tea Ceremony pays special attention to health care and advocates mutual communication between people and nature.

 In conclusion, the Tea Ceremony is just the spiritual embodiment of tea.

 Compared with the invisible Tea Ceremony, Tea Art is tangible.
 Mentioned above, the expression of Tea Ceremony is through making tea, drinking tea, etc. These actions are included in Tea Art.